Godofh3ell/NONE/README.md

 * `/getsize`: This will give you total size of your destination folder in cloud.

 * `/renewme`: This will clear the remains of downloads which are not getting deleted after upload of the file or after /cancel command.

-* `/rename`: To rename the telegram files.

-* ~Only work with direct link and youtube link for now~It is like u can add custom name as prefix of the original file name.
+* [Only work with direct link and youtube link for now]It is like u can add custom name as prefix of the original file name.
 Like if your file name is `gk.txt` uploaded will be what u add in `CUSTOM_FILE_NAME` + `gk.txt`

-~Only works with direct link/youtube link.No magnet or torrent.~
+Only works with direct link/youtube link.No magnet or torrent.

 And also added custom name like...